Chapter 11

 "I'm coming, Artoo.
 No, I can't stay now, even if I wanted to.
 That commander would be suspicious if I would continue my visits to Liane.
 Besides I have to get back to Dalmaran and inform the High Council about what's going on here."

 He grabbed his bag for a second time and left the apartment with his droid companion.
-About an hour later he pulled the hyper space level and disappeared into deep space.
+About an hour later he pulled the hyperspace level and disappeared into deep space.

 Twelve hours later Luke landed at Irithim space port.
 Leia was welcoming him.
 As always his serious looks as a Jedi Knight impressed her.
 He had changed so much over the years.
 It had become difficult to recall the image of that wide eyed farm boy, who had saved her from being terminated, when she was held captive at the first Death Star.
-His Jedi training, but also the violent deaths of his foster parents, his tutors who had passed away and of numerous friends he had lost during the Civil War, had made him look older.
+His Jedi training, but also the loss of his foster parents, his tutors who had passed away and of numerous friends during the Civil War, had made him look older.
 Sometimes Leia had the idea, that he needed her protection, instead he had to protect her.

 "How is Liane doing?"
 She asked, but Luke grabbed her arm